saeedlk/nodejs-books-directory/README.md

 ## Instructions

 1. Clone this repo
 2. Run `npm install` command inside the project
 3. For development run `npm run start:dev`
 4. For production run `npm run start`

+## Connect through your localhost on browser (HTTP)

+1. add this at the end of your url : /api/v1/books

 ## Problem Statement